1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### Cart behavior

 * Product quantity can be cached for a configurable amount of minutes, to reduce hits to back-end system (DK).
 The default cache is 0 minutes, which means it's disabled.
-Product quantity is still always checked when a) a user views a product and b) when the user adds that item to the cart.
-In listings from then on, cache is used.
+Product quantity is still always checked when:

+  * User views a product
+  * User adds that item to the cart.

+  In product listings, however, cache is used unless it is expired or disabled.

 * Products are reserved when they are placed in a cart.
-After a configurable amount of minutes (default 20), the cart is emptied and the item returned into stock.
+After a configurable amount of minutes without any action from the user (default 20), the cart is emptied and the item returned into stock.

 ### Payment and invoicing

-* Invoices are sent once the user has completed the purchase, including payment.
+* Invoices are sent once the user has completed the entire purchase, including its payment.

 # Technical Notes